digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Modules
 ~~~~~~~

-The modules of the upgrading package must form a superset of the modules
+The modules of the new version of a package must form a superset of the modules
-of the upgraded package.
-In other words, it is valid to add new modules
+of the prior version of that package.
+In other words, it is valid to add new
-but deleting a module leads to a validation error.
+modules but deleting a module leads to a validation error.

 **Examples**